taliajmallo/rpgs/campaigns/Triplets/Jasskia/spellbook.md

 about a month.
 Arcane mark must be cast on an object prior to casting instant summons on the same object (see that spell description for details).
+- [x] Daze
+  - Casting Time 1 standard action
+  - Components V, S, M (a pinch of wool or similar substance)
+  - Range close (25 ft. + 5 ft./2 levels)
+  - Target one humanoid creature of 4 HD or less
+  - Duration 1 round
+  - Saving Throw Will negates; Spell Resistance yes This spell clouds the mind of a humanoid creature with 4 or fewer Hit Dice so that it takes no actions.
+Humanoids of 5 or more HD are not affected.
+A dazed subject is not stunned, so attackers get no special advantage against it.
+After a creature has been dazed by this spell, it is immune to the effects of this spell for 1 minute.
+Dazed Condition: The creature is unable to act normally.
+A dazed creature can take no actions, but has no penalty to AC.
 - [x] Detect Magic
   - Casting Time 1 standard action
   - Component: V, S